shoaibur/Tutorials/Python/README.md

 * Check if the first character in a string is lowercase
   * `mystring[0].islower()`

-10. Check if a string contains a specific substring
+* Check if a string contains a specific substring
+  * `mysubstring in mystring`

 11. Check if a string begins with or ends with a specific character?